Tauranga school shooter jailed

-The woman who fired a gun outside a Tauranga school has been jailed.
+The woman who fired a gun outside a Tauranga school - forcing a panicked lockdown for students - has been jailed.

 Terrified students and staff at Otumoetai College and Bellevue School were forced to stay indoors and stay out of sight after the sound of shots being fired were heard in the neighbourhood.